 Check POS compatibility

-Ensure that your current POS system or payment terminal supports near-field communication (NFC) technology.
-Google and Apple Pay transactions are conducted through NFC, so your hardware must be capable of accepting contactless payments.
+Ensure that your current POS system payment terminal supports near-field communication (NFC) technology.
+Google and Apple Pay transactions are conducted through NFC, so your hardware must be capable of accepting mobile and contactless payments.
 If your existing hardware doesn’t support mobile wallet payments, you may need to upgrade or replace it with NFC-capable equipment.
 This includes contactless card readers.

 Contact your payment processor